 On March 21, 2013 The Dalles, Oregon, marked the 175th anniversary of the founding of the Wascopam (pronounced Wuh-SKO-pum) Methodist Episcopal Mission.

-Pulpit Rock, a natural basalt pillar, stands as a sentinel overlooking the old Mission grounds at the intersection of East 12th and Court streets.
+Pulpit Rock, a natural rock pillar, still stands as a sentinel overlooking the old Mission grounds at the intersection of East 12th and Court streets.
 It marks the site of the Wascopam mission.
 The mission was built Northeast of Pulpit Rock, near Amotan spring, in the area where the current Methodist church and The Dalles Wahtonka High School are located today .

 The journals of Rev. Henry K.W.
 Perkins state the date of their arrival at “Wascopam” as March 21, 1838, although a plaque on Pulpit Rock notes the date as March 22.